 What do cybersecurity laws cover?

 Cybersecurity laws and regulations tend to cover the most common matters that arise from cyber threats.
-These matters include a focus on criminal activity, corporate governance, insurance matters, and the jurisdiction of law enforcement.
+These matters include a focus on criminal activity, corporate governance, insurance matters, and law enforcement jurisdiction.

 Cybersecurity Laws of the Past